revaschwartz/RMF/_posts/map/01-01-01-intended-purpose.md

 * requirements for system deployment and operation.
 * potential negative impacts to individuals, groups, communities, organizations, and society – or context-specific impacts such as legal requirements or impacts to the environment.
 * unintended, downstream, or other unknown contextual factors.
+These actions can help organizations improve their risk detection, prevention, and management efforts.

 </details>

 <details>